‘The Young And The Restless’ Spoilers: Chloe’s Secret Outed, Cane Gets Bad News?

 Wednesday, March 29

-On Wednesday, Hilary tempts fate by walking on the wild side.
+Spurred on by Devon and Mariah’s blooming romance, Hilary tempts fate and will be walking on the wild side.
 The Young and the Restless spoilers reveal that she and Jordan will be sharing a passionate kiss later in the week.

 Thursday, March 30